Lysander/snippets/Mono/SoapXmlMessages/README.md

 Sorry, that would be to easy for the world of SOAP!

-As the whole internal process - that is happily a *black box* for the user - is surely complex and the developers wanted to keep it as generic as possible, they have provided some hooks within the object model, as one might know by the [template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern).
+As the whole internal process - that is happily a *black box* for the user - is surely complex and the developers wanted to keep it as generic and flexible as possible, they have provided some hooks within the object model, as one might know by the [template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern).

 **Remark**: This is not an evil thing at all!